gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-how-it-works.md

 {{{example url="../webgl-2d-triangle-with-position-for-color.html" }}}

-Move, scale and rotate the rectangle.
+Move, scale and rotate the triangle.
 Notice that since the colors are computed from clip space they don't move with the rectangle.
 They are relative to the background.